First Time Buyer Mortgage

 What Are Commercial Mortgages?

 Before diving into what lenders look for, it’s important to understand what commercial mortgages are.
-These are loans used to buy or refinance real estate that is intended for business purposes not for living in.
+These are bridging loans used to buy or refinance real estate that is intended for business purposes not for living in.
 Examples include apartment complexes, warehouses, retail stores, and office buildings.

 Unlike residential mortgages, which rely heavily on personal income and credit score, commercial mortgages are assessed more broadly, often including the financial health of the business and the earning potential of the property itself.